 Ground Turkey Recipes

 Looking for some more tasty ground turkey recipes?
 You’re in luck, because we have a few great ones!
-I’ve also included a few ground beef recipes that could be swapped with turkey.

 - 6 large bell peppers, any color